ashwinvenkateshprabhu/DataScience-Coursera/Regression-Models/Week-4/Course-Project/code.md

-# Moter Trend - The relationship between a set of variables and miles per gallon
+# Motor Trend - The relationship between a set of variables and miles per gallon
 By Ashwin Venkatesh Prabhu

 ## Executive Summary